nnsW3/octane/docs/endpoints.md

 `POST /api/buildWhirlpoolsSwap`

-Creates a transaction that allows to exchange an SPL token to SOL without having any SOL.
+Creates a transaction that allows to exchange of an SPL token to SOL without having any SOL.
 It also returns `messageToken`: it needs to be passed to `/sendWhirlpoolsSwap` when submitting the signed transaction.

 | Parameter         | Type   | Description                                              |
 |-------------------|--------|----------------------------------------------------------|